grafana/opentelemetry-workshop/site/docs/lab1/setup.md

     curl localhost:8080/rolldice
     ```

+    The rolldice service returns a random number.

-1. In the first terminal, press **Ctrl+C** to stop the application.
+1. Change back to the first terminal by clicking on its tab, then press **Ctrl+C** to stop the application.

 ## Summary

-Right now, this demo app isn't very interesting.
+Right now, the rolldice application is rather isolated, and un-observed!

-In the next lab, we'll add OpenTelemetry instrumentation to the app and start shipping signals to Grafana Cloud.
+In the next lab, we'll add OpenTelemetry instrumentation to the app, and begin shipping signals to Grafana Cloud.

-Click Next below to proceed to the next module in this lab.
+Click on the next module below to proceed.